PowerLedger/powr/docs/src/cli/usage.md

                                            compact]
         --seed <STRING>                    Seed for address generation; if specified, the resulting account will be at a derived address of the NONCE_ACCOUNT pubkey
-        --ws <URL>                         WebSocket URL for the solana cluster
+        --ws <URL>                         WebSocket URL for the cluster

 ARGS:
     <ACCOUNT_KEYPAIR>    Keypair of the nonce account to fund
-    <AMOUNT>             The amount to load the nonce account with, in SOL; accepts keyword ALL
+    <AMOUNT>             The amount to load the nonce account with, in POWR; accepts keyword ALL
 ```

 #### solana-create-stake-account